biechao/vue-my-datetimepicker/README.md

 # vue-my-datepicker
-> This is a datetimepicker for vue project
+> This is a datetimepicker library follow boostrap style for vue, you can use it in vue project and via script tag directly.
+> Support fixed and custom timerange and three lauguages.

 ## Table of contents
 * [General info](#general-info)